Skip to content

 Codex CLI OPENAI_BASE_URL env var binary, npm

-OpenCode OPENAI_BASE_URL env var binary, npm
+OpenCode env vars + opencode.json per-provider baseURL env var + config file binary, npm

 Gemini CLI GEMINI_BASE_URL env var binary, npm, brew